ROAD TRIP 2018

-On Tuesday morning we went to the incline walking up 1 mile of stairs to a beautiful view of Colorado Springs.
+On Tuesday morning we went to the incline walking up 1 mile of steep stairs to a beautiful view of Colorado Springs.
 Laura and Kay laid out a delicious breakfast picnic lunch at a picnic at a park near Manitou Springs public pool.
 We left that afternoon for Greeley, Colorado.
 Cindy was fighting the flu but we had a fun pizza dinner with Mike Mitchell followed by enjoying the fancy game and sport viewing room.
 The three adults reminisced and predicted future conditions until late.
 Mike’s house was spacious and comfortable.

 Wed.
 June 13, 2018

 Wednesday morning Cindy was feeling better and made us breakfast burritos.
 We drove through beautiful rolling hills of Nebraska corn and then Iowa.
 We found a cool spot to set up camp: Sleepy Hollow Campground, near Oxford, Iowa.
 The Charcoal worked great and we enjoyed dutch oven enchiladas.
 Then Curt, Adam, and I enjoyed a swim in their pool.
 Adam and Curt caught many fireflies.
 After taking a shower we bedded down in a comfy spot near some juniper Pines and little cabins.

 We awoke to sprinkles and quickly took down camp.
 Now we’re off through Illinois, Indiana, touching into Michigan and Ohio.
 Illinois was beautiful green of lots of corn and soybean fields.
 Fields and fields.
 In Indiana we were surprised by DUNCAN to arrive at Indiana Dunes State Park.
 We parked at the beach and played, swam, dug (Adam and Curt), hiked (DUNCAN) and read.